Kailyn2350/TrueQR/README.md

 ## Abstract

-This project explores various methodologies for detecting counterfeit QR codes.
-The primary goal is to differentiate between an original, authentic QR code and one that has been copied, for example, through a screenshot or a physical scan.
-The project investigates both digital image analysis and real-time camera-based verification, documenting the challenges and successes of each approach.
+This project's primary goal was to develop a logic capable of distinguishing between an original, secured QR code and a counterfeit version created by scanning or copying.
+The core idea was to embed a fragile "encryption" or digital watermark into the original QR code image.
+This watermark is designed to be destroyed or significantly altered during the copying process, making forgeries detectable.

-## Core Concepts & Initial Hypothesis
+This document outlines the methodology, the success in a controlled digital environment, and the challenges discovered when applying the technique to real-world scenarios involving physical media and cameras.

-The initial approach was based on the idea that the process of copying a QR code—whether through digital screen capture or physical printing and scanning—introduces subtle, yet detectable, artifacts.
-The plan was to identify these artifacts using a combination of image processing techniques:
+## Core Concepts & Methodology

-1.  **Gaussian Noise Analysis:** Counterfeit images, especially from scans, often exhibit a different noise profile compared to the clean, digitally generated original.
+The verification process was not about finding generic artifacts of copying, but about breaking a specific, embedded signal.
+The original, genuine QR code has a unique signature embedded within it using a combination of the following techniques:

-2.  **High and Low-Frequency Analysis:** The sharp edges of a genuine QR code have distinct high-frequency components.
-Copying can blur these edges, altering the frequency distribution.
+1.  **Gaussian Noise:** A specific, low-amplitude noise pattern is added.
-3.  **Fourier Phase Transformation:** The phase spectrum of an image is sensitive to structural changes.
-The hypothesis was that forgery would alter the phase information in a measurable way.
+2.  **Frequency Domain Manipulation:** The image is transformed to the frequency domain to subtly alter its high and low-frequency components.

-### Outcome: A Challenging Reality
+3.  **Fourier Phase Transformation:** The phase of the image's Fourier transform is modified, embedding information that is sensitive to translation and rotation.

-This initial methodology **failed** to produce reliable results.
-The system was unable to consistently distinguish between genuine and forged QR codes when dealing with images captured from the physical world.
+The combination of these techniques creates a QR code that is **visually indistinguishable** from a standard one.
+However, when a counterfeit is made (e.g., by taking a screenshot or printing and scanning), the fragile embedded signature is broken.
+The verification logic then compares the signature of a suspect image to the expected signature of the original.

-**Reason for Failure:** The environmental conditions of the QR code had a greater impact on the image analysis than the forgery process itself.
-Factors like:
+## Outcomes and Key Findings

-*   The type of display showing the QR code
+### 1. Success in Digital PNG-to-PNG Comparison

-*   The quality and texture of the paper it was printed on
+**This method was highly successful.** When comparing an "encrypted" source PNG file with a "forged" PNG file (e.g., a screenshot of the original), the system could reliably and accurately differentiate between the genuine and the counterfeit.
+This confirmed that the core principle of using a fragile, breakable watermark is valid in a purely digital domain where environmental variables are eliminated.
+To the naked eye, the two PNG files appear virtually identical.

-*   The lighting conditions during the scan or photo
+### 2. The Challenge of Physical Media

-*   The angle and quality of the camera
+The project's primary challenge emerged when moving from digital files to real-world application.
+When attempting to verify a printed QR code using a smartphone camera (iPhone 13 Pro), the results became inconsistent.

-...all introduced variables that a simple algorithmic approach could not overcome.
+**Reason for Inconsistency:** The verification logic was so sensitive that it was affected by the physical properties of the medium itself.
+The inference results changed based on:

-## Successful Approaches & Current Status
+*   The texture, gloss, and color of the paper.

-While the physical capture method was unreliable, the project found success in other areas.
+*   Ambient lighting conditions.

-### 1. Digital PNG File Verification
+*   The specific angle and distance of the camera.

-**This method is successful.** When analyzing the raw digital PNG files, the system can reliably and accurately distinguish between a genuine, digitally-created QR code and a forged one (e.g., a screenshot that was saved as a new PNG).
-This proves that the underlying principle of artifact detection is valid in a controlled, digital-only environment.
+This means that for the system to work reliably, it requires a **highly controlled environment**.
+For example, verification is possible if the QR code is always printed on a specific, standardized type of paper under controlled lighting.
+This limits the universal applicability of the method but proves its viability for high-security scenarios where the printing medium can be standardized.

-### 2. Real-time Webcam Verification
+### 3. The Discovery of Display-Based Issues

-**This method is currently unsuccessful.** An attempt was made to use a high-quality smartphone camera (iPhone 13 Pro) to verify a QR code displayed on a screen.
-This failed for reasons similar to the physical print-and-scan method.
-The display environment (screen brightness, pixel grid, refresh rate, viewing angle) is fundamentally different from a static paper environment, and the system was not able to account for these variations.
+During this process, an additional complication was discovered: verifying a QR code displayed on a screen (like a monitor or phone) with a camera is fundamentally different and more complex than verifying a printed one.
+The pixel grid, screen brightness, and refresh rate of the display introduce a new set of variables that interfere with the fragile watermark, leading to failed verification.
+This highlighted the critical need to **limit the material and medium** for the verification to be considered reliable.

 ## How to Use This Project